erusseil/MvSR-analysis/README.md

 ## Second requirement

-The pyoperon version used includes some adaptations to make MvSR possible.
-Therefore the specific branch: https://github.com/heal-research/pyoperon/tree/cpp17 should be installed.
+The pyoperon version used includes some adaptations to make MvSR possible (https://github.com/heal-research/pyoperon/tree/cpp17).
 Therefore the following wheel should be used : https://github.com/heal-research/pyoperon/releases After that you can just
 ```bash